Stock market today: Rate hopes push Asian shares higher while oil prices edge lower

 Oil prices already were volatile.
 A barrel of U.S. crude had jumped from less than $70 during the summer to more than $90 last week, raising the pressure on inflation and the overall economy.
 It pulled back sharply last week before jumping again after the fighting began in Israel.

-Stocks of defense contractors that make weapons were also particularly strong.
-Northrop Grumman rallied 11.4%, and L3Harris Technologies gained 10%.

-On the opposite end were companies that count fuel as among their biggest expenses.
-United Airlines sank 4.9%, and Carnival fell 4.3%.

-But it's interest rates, and expectations for where they will go, that have been driving Wall Street's swings more than anything since the start of last year.
+Interest rates, and expectations for where they will go, have been driving Wall Street's swings more than anything since the start of last year.

-Wall Street hates higher interest rates because they knock down prices for stocks and other investments.
-They also make it more expensive for all kinds of companies and households to borrow money, which puts the brakes on the economy.
+Investors dislike higher interest rates because they knock down prices for stocks and other investments.
+They also make it more expensive for all kinds of companies and households to borrow money, which slows business activity.

 Reports this week on inflation at both the consumer and wholesale levels are the next big data points due before the Fed makes its next announcement on interest rates on Nov.
 1.